eduk8s-tests/lab-kpack-testing/README.md

 Then run:

 ```
-kubectl get workshoprequest/lab-kpack-testing
+kubectl get trainingportal/lab-kpack-testing
 ```

-This will output the URL to access to workshop environment, as well as the username and password to use when prompted to login to the workshop environment.
+This will output the URL to access the web portal for the training environment.

 You need to be a cluster admin to create the deployment using this method.